 “Should I do it myself?”

 Every home stager or interior designer will ask this big question.
 The answer depends on the type of wallpaper you chose!
 Consider how difficult the wallpaper is to work with and go from there!
-If you’re doubting your abilities to hang the wallpaper without it looking like a mess, hire a professional!
+So if you’re doubting your abilities to hang the wallpaper without it looking like a mess, hire a professional!

 Do you have any tips to help avoid wallpaper headaches?
 Let us know in a comment!